kreativwebdesign/lode/lode-three/README.md

 # LODE Three
-This helper module helps you load your lode-generated LOD artifacts into your ThreeJS application.
+This helper module helps you to load lode-generated LOD artifacts in a Three.js application.

 ## Usage